 The Patient Safety Campaign from the DHSC covers a wide range of cosmetic treatments, two things it is specifically focusing on for this campaign is Botulinum Toxin & Dermal Fillers treatments.

-At SkinViva Training, we offer training to people with a medical career background (healthcare professionals) who are interested in starting an Aesthetic career.
+At SkinViva Training Academy, we offer training to people with a medical career background (healthcare professionals) who are interested in starting an Aesthetic career.

 It is our job to ensure that we pass on the importance of Patient Safety and a thorough consultation process to understand how you can benefit a client’s life to everyone we train.